-An example of a thankful prayer:
+An example of a thankful prayer for a child:

 God, thank you for my children and the blessing they are to me.
 Thank you for choosing me to be their parent.
 Thank you for the joy they bring.
-Thank you for helping me to parent, even when I fail and for being the example of a good Father that I can follow.
+Thank you for helping me to parent, even when I fail, and for being the example of a good Father that I can follow.

 Never Stop Praying for Children

-I wish that I could tell you that if you pray for your children, they will always be healthy, wealthy, and wise.
-But that just isn’t the case.
+I wish that I could tell you that if you pray for your children, they will always be healthy, wealthy, and wise but that just isn’t the case.

 Life and circumstances are out of our control, and there are things we can’t change.
-However, we should never stop praying for our kids.
+However, we should never stop praying for kids.
 We should go to God daily for them.

 As much as we love our children and want the best for them, God loves them more.
 He knows what they need, and He has His best for them.